torlye/mosquito-magnet-watchdog/README.md

 Arduino-based watchdog for Mosquito Magnet Pioneer that keeps the trap from stopping

 ## The problem
-The Mosquito Magnet Pioneer is an effective mosquito trap; but it has a critical flaw:
+The Mosquito Magnet Pioneer is an effective mosquito trap, but it has a critical flaw:
 It keeps stopping, annoyingly frequently, for numerous different reasons.

 Some reasons why the trap can stop working: